jgustavoj/flask_boilerplate/README.md

 ](url)

 -->

 ## Python Setup

 1. At the time of development this project was created with python 3.9.2 (recommended), anything higher will cause modifications not explained in this docuemenation.
 1. (Recommended) Create a new virtual environment for this project, and activate it: Follow this steps:

 - Create environment `venv`

   `python -m venv venv`

 - Activate environment; this will change depending on your system

   If you are using git bash for windows you need to initilize the command

   `source venv/Scripts/activate`

+  If you are on a Mac:

+  `source venv/bin/activate`

 if you are using CMD then the activate.bat should work fine.